-The license must include the licensee’s photograph and a coupon to be removed and retained by any person disposing of a handgun to the licensee.5 The license must specify the weapon by caliber, make, model, manufacturer’s name and serial number, and must indicate if the handgun may be carried on the person or possessed in a particular location.6 A person licensed to carry or possess a pistol or revolver may apply at any time to his or her licensing officer for amendment of the license to include more weapons or to cancel weapons held under license.
+The license must include the licensee’s photograph and a coupon to be removed and retained by any person disposing of a firearm to the licensee.5 A handgun license must specify the weapon by caliber, make, model, manufacturer’s name and serial number, and must indicate if the handgun may be carried on the person or possessed in a particular location.6 A person licensed to carry or possess a handgun or semiautomatic rifle may apply at any time to his or her licensing officer for amendment of the license to include more weapons or to cancel weapons held under license.
 If granted, a record of the amendment describing the weapons involved must be filed by the licensing officer with the State Police.7

-To be eligible for a handgun license, the applicant must be a person who:
+To be eligible for a handgun or semiautomatic rifle license, the applicant must be a person who:

 - is twenty-one years of age or older, provided, however, that where such applicant has been honorably discharged from the United States army, navy, marine corps, air force or coast guard, or the national guard of the state of New York, no such age restriction shall apply;

 - is of good moral character;